Jerome Rothenberg interviewed / by Philip Davenport, for THE DARK WOULD 2011

 PD: I was enchanted that in Little Sparta there’s actually a Huff Lane, you know, where you can go and sulk.
 There’s a very functional part of the garden which is for pacing up and down and huffing, as we would say over there.

-JR: The last time we were in the UK, I guess earlier this year or last year, we met Alec at Little Sparta; very terrible, wet cold day sort of in a way quite marvellous for that.
-And that was interesting because the first time we’d been in Little Sparta was a year after he started digging the pond.
+JR: The last time we were in the UK, I guess earlier this year or last year, we met Alec at Little Sparta; very terrible, wet cold day sort of in a way quite marvellous for all that.
+And that was interesting because the first time we’d been in Little Sparta was a year after Ian started digging the pond.

 PD: Oh god, had you not seen it since then?